-The Martian rovers Spirit and Opportunity have now been on Mars for over ten Earth years.
+The Martian rovers Spirit and Opportunity have now been on Mars since 2004.
 They have found abundant evidence for water on Mars, at least in the past.

 Spirit landed at Gusev Crater, which had appeared to be an ancient lake bed, while Opportunity landed at Meridiani Planum, which had showed an unusual concentration of haematite, a form of iron oxide which (on Earth) usually forms in water.